rbxts-flamework/documentation/docs/modding/guides/decorators.md

 ---
 This guide is for creating a custom decorator.

+It is recommended to use native roblox-ts decorators unless you need Flamework behavior, such as access to the modding decorator APIs.

 ## Defining the decorator
 Flamework has two kinds of decorators, meta decorators and normal decorators.